Home Heat Pump Guide

 Heat Pump Installation UK: The Complete Guide

-Installing a heat pump is one of the biggest home improvements you can make — and one of the smartest.
-A well-installed heat pump will heat your home and hot water for 20 to 25 years, cut your carbon emissions dramatically, and in many cases reduce your energy bills.
-But the installation process can feel opaque if you have never been through it before.
+Over 250,000 UK homes switched to a heat pump last year, and the numbers are rising fast.
+If you are considering joining them, one question towers above the rest: what does the installation actually involve?
+A well-installed heat pump will heat your home and hot water for 20 to 25 years, slash your carbon emissions, and in many cases reduce your energy bills by hundreds of pounds annually.
+But the process can feel daunting if you have never been through it before.

-This guide walks you through every stage of a heat pump installation in the UK, from your first enquiry right through to handover and beyond.
-Whether you are considering an air source heat pump or a ground source system, the fundamental process follows the same path — and understanding it will help you make better decisions, avoid common pitfalls, and get a system that performs brilliantly for decades.
+This guide walks you through every stage of a heat pump installation in the UK — from your first enquiry right through to handover and beyond.
+Whether you are considering an air source heat pump or a ground source system, the fundamental process follows the same path.
+Understanding it will help you make better decisions, avoid costly pitfalls, and end up with a system that performs brilliantly for decades.

 Stage 1: The Initial Enquiry and Heat Loss Survey